âGracias!â

 Well, now I know how they feel.

-I wish I spoke Portuguese better to chat with people like I do in the rest of South America.
+I wish I spoke Portuguese better to chat with people as I do in the rest of South America.

 Here, I mostly observe and listen.